ga-wdi-pvd/express-mongoose/readme.md

 ### Feature: Edit/Update (You Do)

 Onto editing and updating candidates.
 We'll set up a form in our show view to allow users to submit updated candidate information.

-In `views/candidates-show.hbs`...
+#### Steps

-  1. The form's `action` attribute should direct to our application's show URL.
+1. In `views/candidates-show.hbs`, the form's `action` attribute should direct to our application's show URL.

+#### Questions

+* Why does `method="post"` even though we are updating (vs. creating) something?

 ![Edit](/img/update-1.png)

 > **`method="post"`** - Wait, why is this a `POST` method?
 Aren't we supposed to send a `PUT` or `PATCH` request?

-Now in `index.js`...
+#### Steps

-  1. Create a `.post` route in `index.js` that corresponds to our new form.
+1. In `index.js`, create a `.post` route in `index.js` that corresponds to our new form.
 2. In it, use a Mongoose method to find and update the candidate in question.
 (Hint: Refer to the Mongoose [lesson plan](https://github.com/ga-wdi-lessons/mongoose-intro#update-5-min) or [documentation](http://mongoosejs.com/docs/api.html#query_Query-findOneAndUpdate)).
 3. `.then`, redirect the user to the updated candidate's show page.

+#### Questions

+* How come `.findOneAndUpdate` has 3 arguments while `.create` has only 2?

 ![Update](/img/update-2.png)